rapidsai/shared-workflows/MATRIX_GUIDELINES.md

 1. **Announce deprecation**: Publish a RAPIDS Support Notice if needed (e.g., [RSN 54](https://docs.rapids.ai/notices/rsn0054/))
 2. **Update the matrix**: Modify/remove build and test matrices
 3. **Validate one repo**: Open a test PR downstream in representative project like rmm or cudf.
+> [!NOTE]
-This ensures the workflow syntax is valid, the requested CI runners are operational, and the requested CI images exist
+> This ensures the workflow syntax is valid, the requested CI runners are operational, and the requested CI images exist
 4. **Merge matrix changes**: Merge the workflow changes and close the test PR

 See examples in: